macsplit/lumencode/docs/spec.md

 - Application builds locally against the installed Qt/Kirigami stack.
 - The filesystem tree is browsable from QML.
 - Supported source files show structural symbols with snippets.
-- Current GUI note: snippets exist in backend data, but are not yet rendered in the GUI.
+- Snippets are rendered in the GUI lower pane.
 - HTML files show quick links for linked assets.
 - HTML/CSS class matching is visible in the detail pane.
+- CSS class entries can drive the lower pane.
 - Documentation explains current limits, next phases, and bundled dependency decisions.